Study abroad packing tips

-Here is a glimpse to organize the messy clothes.
-Marie Kondo will show you how,
+Here is a glimpse of organizing messy clothes.
+Marie Kondo will show you how

 Know about the Currency used:

-Knowing the Currency and its value will save you from being deceived while trying to exchange your Indian Rupees.
+Knowing the Currency and its value will save you from being deceived while exchanging your Indian Rupees.
 Knowing the exchange rate will give you a good idea of how much you are spending.

 In-Flight Entertainment and Comfort: